What Is My IP Address? — Find Your IP Instantly

 What is an IP address?

 An IP (Internet Protocol) address is a unique numerical label assigned to every device connected to a network.
 Your public IP address is the address your Internet Service Provider (ISP) assigns to your router or mobile data connection — it is how the internet routes traffic back to you, similar to a postal address for your household.
+Every website you visit can see your public IP.

 IPv4 vs IPv6 — what's the difference?